jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
-      A space-delimited list of MIME types that should be gzipped if gzip is enabled.
+      A space-delimited list of MIME types that should be compressed if compression is enabled.
 See the sample config above for the default list.
 If you want to add or remove items, you must replace the list in its entirety.
     </td>
   </tr>
   <tr>